 Although millions of people across the world are affected by some form of disaster every day, these people often find themselves without the proper resources to escape danger once they find themselves in it.
 Crisis Connect aims to solve this issue by providing victims without access to the internet or other forms of communication to make their voice heard by propagating their messages through a mesh network of nodes until a device with internet is found.

 NoiceML was made to simplify the note-taking process many students go through, which often results in subpar understanding.
 It uses live natural language processing in order to construct a transcribed version of a lecture, that intelligently maps notes to specific parts of the lecture.
 Through the use of text-to-speech and translation APIs, it also enables users to get a live translation of a lecture in a plethora of different languages.

-CS Remastered is a 501(c)(3) nonprofit organization I founded during my sophomore year, aimed at teaching students one-on-one computer science for free.
+CS Remastered is a 501(c)(3) nonprofit organization I founded during my freshman year, aimed at teaching students one-on-one computer science for free.
 My motivation for starting this largely came from my parents, who would often ask me to help out kids around the neighborhood with their programming-related questions.
 After working with some of these kids, I realized that while they all shared a genuine passion for computer science, there simply weren't enough good resources out there to help them get started.
 The resources that did exist, would often stress memorization or language-specific syntax, ignoring the true essence of the subject.
 At CS Remastered, our goal is to teach students computer science in an extremely adaptable way, one that is tailored to each individual student and their own schedule, and our projects and teaching style stress genuine understanding over brute memorization.
-Overall, through CS Remastered we have been able to connect more than 500 students and volunteers across our community.
+I was featured on NJ.Com and Community News for my accomplishments.
+I was also given a national Point of Light Award.